moroz/makeprogramming_fun/src/posts/20200417-the-manifesto.md

 title: The manifesto
 date: 2020-04-17
 slug: the-manifesto
+description: The Manifesto.
+Why Programming should be Made Better Again.
+BTW.
+"Functional programming" starts with "fun".
 ---

 Have you ever noticed that the first syllable in “functional programming” is “fun”?